Mastering the Equalizer in Trance Mixdowns

 Common EQ Controls

-• Low-pass filter: Allows low frequencies to pass through while cutting high frequencies.
+• Low-pass filter: Cuts high frequencies.

-• High-pass filter: Allows high frequencies to pass through while cutting low frequencies.
+• High-pass filter: Cuts low frequencies.

 Step-by-Step Guide to Using EQ in a Trance Track